Different Australian Courts - How Do They Work?

 Australia has four principle federal courts.
 These are:

-- Federal Court of Australia – Hears matters in relation to bankruptcy, corporations, industrial relations, native title, taxation and trade practices laws and appeals from the Federal Magistrates Court (except family law).
+Federal Court of Australia – This Court hears matters concerning bankruptcy, corporations, industrial relations, native title, taxation and trade practices laws and appeals from certain judgements of the Federal Circuit Court.
+The Court's jurisdiction is broad covering almost all civil matters arising under Australian federal law and some summary and indictable criminal matters.

-- Family Court of Australia – This court hears cases in relation to family disputes and appeals from the Federal Magistrates court in relation to family matters.
+Family Court of Australia – This court hears cases about family disputes such as parenting issues, divorce and division of property.
+It also hears appeals from the Federal Circuit Court concerning family matters.
 This court is in every state except Western Australia where family matters are heard at the state level.

-- District Court – This court is the next level in the hierarchy and can hear appeals from the Magistrates Court.
-It also deals with civil cases up to $250,000 and criminal offences such as robbery, rape and fraud.
-The District Court also has a jury.
+District Court – This court is the second tier or next level in the hierarchy and can hear appeals from the Magistrates Court.
+It deals with civil cases between people and organisations involving amounts between $150,000 and $750,000.
+It also deals with serious crimes such as robbery, rape, dangerous driving and fraud.
+Criminal Trials in the District Court will involve a jury.
+It also has responsibility for dealing with serious cases involving defendants under 17 years of age in the Children’s Court Queensland and the Planning and Environment Court.

-- County Court – This court is a Victorian court and sits at the same level as the District Court in all states expect Tasmania.
-It hears both criminal and civil matters.
+County Court – This court is Victoria’s principal trial court and sits at the same level as the District Court in all states except Tasmania.
+It hears both criminal, common law, commercial and civil matters.

-- Copyright Tribunal of Australia – Inquires into the amount of royalty payable in relation to the recording of musical works.
+Copyright Tribunal of Australia – Inquires into the amount of royalty payable with the recording of musical works.
 It also determines the granting of licences and remuneration costs.

-- Defence Force Discipline Appeal Tribunal – Hears and determines appeals in relation to service offences by Australian Defence Force personnel.
+Defence Force Discipline Appeal Tribunal – Hears and determines appeals to service offences by Australian Defence Force personnel.

-- National Native Title Tribunal – Develops understanding of native title, reach and rights to land and waters.
+National Native Title Tribunal – Develops an understanding of the native title, reach and rights to land and waters.